 People occasionally find themselves crawling past grisly car accidents.
-I refused to look at accidents – I passed by steadfastly ignoring.
+I refused to look at accidents – I pass by steadfastly ignoring.
 I told myself I was protecting the privacy of others whose physical suffering was temporarily public.
 That’s not why I didn’t look.

 Nights, now, when I hear immortal me crying out, I stop and look.
 I look at the abomination in every detail.
 I slow down, focus, unblur, and pay attention.
 At first, when I rescued myself by the grace and mercy of God, the images were murky, but over the years they’ve coalesced.
 It’s the sharp details that bring palpable repugnance.
 Each little new bit is dazzling agony: “Don’t move now.
 Do what Mommy tells you.
 You are not to stop until Mommy tells you to stop.
 Keep your legs spread out flat on the bed until Mommy says to stop.
 You’re useless.
 You might as well have a bag over your head.
 Do not move, keep sucking on Mommy until she tells you to stop.”
 I listen to what I heard as a child.
 It’s hard.
 I listen to what I said in the silence as she said those things, “Please don’t hurt me.
 Please don’t hurt me.
 Please don’t hurt me.”

 I won’t leave me anymore.
 Someone has to look.
 That someone is me.
 No one owes me.
 I owe me.